Unit 1: General Claim Submission Guidelines

 Item Numbers 10 and 14 must be completed on the 1500 claim form when reporting professional services related to workers’ compensation.

-Item #10 – Is Patients's Condition Related To:
+Item #10 – Is Patient's Condition Related To:

 • Enter an “X” in Yes for Employment (10a) to indicate whether one or more of the services reported in Item#24 is for a condition or injury that occurred on the job.